neondatabase/website/content/docs/manage/database-access.md

     You now have a `dev_users` role on your parent branch, and the role is not assigned to any users.
 This role will now be included in all future branches created from this branch.

     <Admonition type="note">
-    This does not automatically grant privileges on all existing schemas, tables, sequences, etc., within the database.
+    The `GRANT` statement above does not grant privileges on existing schemas, tables, sequences, etc., within the database.
 If you want the `dev_users` role to access specific schemas, tables, etc., you need to grant those permissions explicitly.

     For example, to grant all privileges on all tables in a schema: